MYI

 Rationale

 Youth in this context are those aged 18-30 in the Middle East and North Africa region.
 There is an absence of attention for young people in the MENA region.
 This is manifested in the lack of proper programming and the inadequacy of their quality, if any.
 Youth of the region continue to be sidelined, and there is a lack of urgency when it comes to policy making related to youth.
 The MENAACTION Youth Index (MYI) seeks to compile all youth-related data into one index.
-This index comprises of a variety of sub-indicators, including economic inclusion, educational opportunities, freedoms, equality, political engagement, cultural engagement, health, technology, and environment.
+This index comprises of a variety of sub-indicators, including economic inclusion, educational opportunities, freedoms, equality, political engagement, security, health, technology, and environment.
 MYI adopts Amartya Sen’s definition of Human Development and these ideals onto youth in the MENA region.

 Methodology

-MYI measures youth-related dynamics in the Middle East and North Africa in relation to the following sub-indicators: economic inclusion, educational opportunities, freedoms, equality, political engagement, cultural engagement, health, technology, and environment.
+MYI measures youth-related dynamics in the Middle East and North Africa in relation to the following sub-indicators: economic inclusion, educational opportunities, freedoms, equality, political engagement, security, health, technology, and environment.
 The items selected under each sub-indicator have face validity, meaning they are selected to provide insights on the sub-indicator we wish to measure.
 These items are also unidimensional.
 They are chosen exclusively under each sub-indicator in order to provide the best value to their respective sub-indicator.
 MYI relies on 9 sub-indicators with a variety of subsequent items under each one.
 These items are chosen to provide immense specificity to the sub-indicator, meaning that each sub-indicator will be based on many specific items that measure the dynamics experienced by youth under each sub-indicator.
 Lastly, these items pay close attention to the amount of variance each item provides.

 MYI takes into account empirical relations within the items we selected, which means that the insights compiled in each question examined under the items can help us predict how the answers will be for other questions under the same item.
 As such, the research questions designed to examine each item ensure empirical relationship among each other, and thus, the empirical relations between two items can entail that both items reflect the same concept and we can include them in the same sub-indicator, and ultimately in the same index, following the same methodology.
 To ensure that our items are empirically related, we tested them using crosstabulations and correlation coefficients.